oan-J/Data-Mining/README.md

 ## Overview

 Welcome to the Data-Mining repository!
+The project is still in progress, stay tuned for additional uploads!

 This project focuses on scraping 'Hysterical Literature' data from the Douyin platform and implementing a Convolutional Neural Network (CNN) classifier.
 The CNN is trained to distinguish 'Hysterical Literature' comments from other types.

 ## Prerequisites